kallelay/rLKKTest/README.md

 **Agressive rLKK is recommended in the case of high noise or deviations, in this case, the number of DRT frequency pts should be adequately chosen to allow a just/good approximation**

-Note: You can automatically use the "red" button next to rLKK parameters to auto-fill with starting lenient parameters
+Note: You can automatically use the "red" button next to rLKK parameters to auto-fill with starting aggressive parameters
 ![alt text](img/image.png)

 ## Working with plots: